-The Council's Stage 2/3 LAQM Review and Assessment report was recently appraised by the University of West England (UWE) on behalf of the Department of Environment's Environment and Heritage Service (EHS), and accepted unconditionally.
+The Council's Second Round, Review and Assessment (USA) Report 2006, was recently appraised by the University of West England (UWE) on behalf of the Department of Environment's Environment and Heritage Service (EHS), and accepted unconditionally.
 It concluded that no further detailed assessment was required at this time for any of the pollutants reviewed and that there was currently no requirement for any statutory Air Quality Management Areas (AQMAs) to be declared.

-Preparation of this Progress Report is the final activity prescribed in the timetable for the First Round of reviews and assessments as set out in LAQM Policy Guidance (LAQM.PGNI(03)).
-The report has been produced in accordance with guidance detailed in Progress Report Guidance LAQM.PRGNI(04), and summarises the findings of the LAQM activities undertaken by the Council including the currently available air quality monitoring results for 2003/2004.
+Preparation of this Progress Report is the final activity prescribed in the timetable for the Second Round of reviews and assessments as set out in LAQM Policy Guidance (LAQM.PGNI(03)).
+The report has been produced in accordance with guidance detailed in Progress Report Guidance LAQM.PRGNI(04), and summarises the findings of the LAQM activities undertaken by the Council including the currently available air quality monitoring results for 2006/2007.